tyudosen/typescript-shoppingCart-CLI/README.md

 # Toyoabasi Udosen (Question 2)

-I went with a simple CLI implementation of a solution.
+I went with a simple CLI implementation.
 I used the libary `yargs` to control taking user input and running my functions. the shopping cart is saved in the form of JSON making it easy to parse and perform the necessary calculations.

 # How to run